Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 * **Ignore behavior of vehicle id in terminal:** Ignore the behavior of vehicle id in terminal or not.
 * **Requires PIN** If it requires PIN or not.

-When you have finished making the changes click the **Save** button.
+When you have finished filling in the fields, click the **Save** button.

 ## Identifications Providers
-In this section you can upload any provider you wish to send your identifications to production.
-You will first have a list of all providers created for the Network.
+In this section you can consult and create any provider you wish to send your identifications to production.
+To make queries easier, there is a panel of filters at the top.

 ![Identification Providers](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Identification%20Provider.PNG)

-To create a new provider, click the **New** button.
+To create a provider, click the **New** button.

 ![Identification Providers New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Identification%20Provider%20New.PNG)